Hard Truths on Medicare Dave Ramsey Thinks Every Retiree Should Know

 Millions of Readers

-The U.S. healthcare system is confusing, but Medicare can be particularly hard to figure out.
-This is true for retirees and soon-to-be retirees.
+Most people know that the U.S. healthcare system can be confusing, but Medicare can be particularly hard to navigate.
+This is especially true for retirees and soon-to-be retirees.
 From gaps in coverage to having to enroll even if they don’t want to, many elements of the federal healthcare program can be frustrating.

 Personal finance guru Dave Ramsey and the Ramsey Solutions team offered some thoughts on the Medicare program that might be useful to hear — even if you’re already enrolled.
 Here are some of the big ones.